 - 12.1.1.
-The present system of appropriation of water rights through state law and oppose any federal domination or preemption of state water law or resource distribution formulas; - 12.1.2.
-Water rights as property rights that cannot be taken without compensation and due process of law;
+The present system of appropriation of water rights through state law and oppose any federal domination or pre-emption of state water law or resource distribution formulas; - 12.1.2.
+Water rights as property rights that cannot be taken without compensation and due process of law; - 12.1.3.

-- 12.1.3.
 Voluntary conservation of water use by updating irrigation systems.
 Increases in irrigated acres (water spread acres) due to redesigning or remodeling irrigation systems or development of areas within a recorded water right, should not be excluded from irrigation; - 12.1.4.
 The concept that privately held consumptive water rights should take precedence over low instream flows; - 12.1.5.
 Equal funding to defend water rights against parties receiving government money; - 12.1.6.
 Resolution of tribal water claims through negotiated water settlements with participation of all parties having an interest in the affected water; - 12.1.7.
-A study being requested by local government before the Environmental Protection Agency (EPA) instigates action on sole source aquifers; and - 12.1.8.
-A state's exclusive authority to issue water right encroachment permits on waters within the state. - 12.2.
+A study being requested by local government before the Environmental Protection Agency (EPA) instigates action on sole source aquifers; - 12.1.8.
+A state's exclusive authority to issue water right encroachment permits on waters within the state; and - 12.2.
+Legislation that will prohibit the Secretary of the Interior and the Secretary of Agriculture from requiring the transfer of privately held water rights to the United States, or require any water user to apply for or acquire a water right in the name of the United States as a condition for the issuance of any permit, lease, range improvement project, or other land use agreement.
 We urge Congress to pass laws to correct the injustice of breaking legal agreements and decrees made to farmers, such as water rights in the name of protecting endangered species and other resources.
+State and federal drought relief programs should be available for partial or full water curtailments caused by state or federal regulation, including the Endangered Species Act, tribal reserved water rights for fisheries and other regulatory programs that are not part of the ordinary "call" of water rights among consumptive water users.